Ion Chicu: Biography

-After his term as Prime Minister ended, he subsequently founded his own political party in 2021, more specifically the Party of Development and Consolidation of Moldova, with a stated pro-European ideology.
-He failed to obtain any seats in the 11th legislature of the Moldovan Parliament after 11 July 2021.
+After his term as prime minister ended, he subsequently founded his own political party in 2021, more specifically the Party of Development and Consolidation of Moldova, with a stated pro-European ideology.
+He failed to obtain any seats in the 11th legislature of the Moldovan Parliament in the 2021 Moldovan parliamentary election.

 Premiership (2019–2020)

 On 14 November 2019, the government of Prime Minister Maia Sandu was defeated in a vote of no confidence after attempts to pass bills to change the judicial system.
-With the support of just over 60% of MPs, Chicu was approved as a replacement Prime Minister.
+With the support of just over 60% of MPs, Chicu was approved as a replacement prime minister.
 The same day he announced that his government would "fulfill all obligations of the state to external partners and international financial organizations, primarily the International Monetary Fund and the World Bank".
 At the time of his appointment, he was described by President Igor Dodon as "a technocrat, a professional who has not been in any political party", although Chicu did serve as an advisor to President Dodon.
 The day after, he was introduced to a new Cabinet of Ministers by President Dodon, which included Victor Gaiciuc as defense minister and Pavel Voicu as interior minister.
 On 20 November, he went to Moscow on his first working visit, where he held talks with Prime Minister Dmitry Medvedev.

 In May 2020, during a Facebook fight with Romanian MEP Siegfried Mureșan, he declared Romania to be the most corrupt country in Europe.
 Mureșan responded by criticizing the Moldovan government for not implementing reforms or fighting corruption.
 Chicu's words caused controversy in Romania.
 In fact, Moldovan-born Romanian deputy Constantin Codreanu requested the withdrawal of Chicu's Romanian citizenship.
 Other Romanian authorities also criticized his words.
 However, collaboration during the COVID-19 pandemic continued between the two countries.
 Chicu would later apologize during a meeting with the Romanian ambassador in Moldova Daniel Ioniță, reiterating his thanks to the country for its help to Moldova during the pandemic.
 He tested positive for COVID-19 on 9 December 2020.
+In May 2020, when Romania sent more medical aid to the Republic of Moldova, the government led by Ion Chicu decided that they should not be taken over by Moldovan authorities in the centre of Chisinau, but under a bridge on the outskirts of the city.
+Although Chicu publicly thanked Romania for this help, he was booed at the event, and several representatives from civil society and NGOs suggested that the government led by Ion Chicu intentionally decided that the aid should be taken to the outskirts of Chisinau, in order to diminish the importance of the event.

 Chicu and his government resigned as Prime Minister on 23 December 2020 amid protests demanding early parliamentary elections.
 He initially continued as acting prime minister but refused to stay on until a new government was formed, and was replaced by Aureliu Ciocoi on 31 December 2020.